ccmucdenver/ccm-docs/docs/clusters_guide.md

 ## Custom application software

+Additional software can be installed as modules.
+Software in a module is on the system all the time, "loading" a module just changes your environment to make it available to you.
+Software modules need to be compatible with the operating system, and the modules on our different clusers are generally different.
+See [modules](../modules) for more information.

-We install software enviroments in containters, which provide a complete enviroment, avoid software conflicts, and can execute anywhere on the cluster.
+We also use Singularity containters, which provide a complete enviroment, avoid software conflicts, and can execute anywhere on the clusters.
+The disadvantage, however, is that you can use the system software installed in the container; the system you are on is not visible inside a container
+.
 Using singularity is easy.
 Type, for example,

     singularity shell /storage/singularity/tensorflow
     python3

 and you can use many Python packages for machine learning.
-We have containers with statistics software, optimization, molecular chemistry, optimization, and more. **We will be happy to install software fir you, do not hesitate to ask!** See [Singularity](../singularity/) in this documentation for further details.
+We have containers with statistics software, optimization, molecular chemistry, optimization, and more.
+See [Singularity](../singularity/) for more details.

+**We will be happy to install software and build containers for you, do not hesitate to ask!**